Thank you to Lenka Cathersides for the following research.

 Harry’s unhappy mother Emily died in March 1919 in Dorking at the age of 61.

-His sister Elizabeth received £3, 7s, 6d as soldier’s effects on the 19th of Nov 1917 and a further £3, 10s on the 4th of Nov 1919.
-Elizabeth was also given Harry’s personal possessions: letters, 2 photos and stationary.
-Brother George Upward received a memorial scroll.
+His sister Elizabeth received £3, 7s, 6d as soldier’s effects on 19th Nov 1917 and a further £3, 10s on 4th Nov 1919.
+Elizabeth was also given Harry’s personal possessions: letters, two photos and stationary.
+His brother, George Upward, received a memorial scroll.

 Harry was awarded the British and Victory medals.
 He was in the Army for 1 year and 6 days.